Fire in your home can cause devastation and loss of life.

 - stop what you're doing

-A fire blanket can also be used by placing it over you and then do the 'stop, drop and roll'.
+If there is a fire blanket, this can also be used to place over you before doing the 'stop, drop and roll'.

 Preparing for a fire emergency